 Ovulation test strips-how to read results

-Ovulation test sticks or strips are very simple and easy to use.
-They screen urine for a hormone called LH or Luteinising hormone, that increases rapidly just before ovulation, and is the hormone that triggers the release of the egg from the ovary.
+Ovulation test strips are very simple and easy to use and also very affordable way to check for ovulation.
+An ovulation test strip screens urine for a hormone called LH or Luteinising hormone.
+LH increases rapidly just before ovulation, and is the hormone that triggers the release of the egg from the ovary.
 This hormone can be detected in your urine.
 The LH tests work by identifying when this hormone is above a certain level that is required to stimulate ovulation.
 This high level is known as the LH surge

 How long do the results take to appear on my ovulation test strip?

-You can usually read the results on most ovulation test kits within about 10 minutes.
-Read the instructions for the test kit that you have purchased, as they may vary a little from brand to brand.
-A positive result will not disappear, but some negative results may later turn positive if left for longer than the specified time in the instructions.
-If this happens this is not a positive result.
-It is best to discard the ovulation test kit once you have read the result so you will not be tempted to look at it again.
+You can usually read the results on most ovulation test strips within about 10 minutes.
+Read the instructions for the ovulation strips that you have purchased, as they may vary a little from brand to brand.
+A positive result on your ovulation test will not disappear, but some negative results may later turn positive if left for longer than the specified time in the instructions.
+If this happens this is not a positive ovulation test result.
+It is best to discard the ovulation test strip once you have read the result so you will not be tempted to look at it again.

 - Your urine sample may have been too diluted.
-Make sure you restrict your fluid intake for about 2 hours before you take the test
+Make sure you restrict your fluid intake for about 2 hours before you take the ovulation test

-• You may have tested at the wrong time of day and missed the LH surge.
-The ideal time to test is early to mid-afternoon.
+- You may have tested for ovulation at the wrong time of day and missed the LH surge.
+The ideal time to do an ovulation test is early to mid-afternoon.

-• The test strip may not have absorbed enough urine.
+- The ovulation test strip may not have absorbed enough urine.
 Make sure that the control line is visible.
-This shows that sufficient urine has been absorbed, for the test to run. if the control line is not showing dip the strip into the urine sample again.
+This shows that sufficient urine has been absorbed, for the test to run.
+If the control line is not showing dip the strip into the urine sample again.

-• The LH test that you are using may be faulty.
-Make sure that you buy from a reputable supplier, and that the tests are in date and have been stored correctly.
+- The LH ovulation test strip that you are using may be faulty or out of date.
+Make sure that you buy your ovulation test strips from a reputable supplier, and that the ovulation tests are in date and have been stored correctly.

-• You may be testing at the wrong time of your cycle.
-For women who have irregular periods, knowing when to test can be very difficult.
+- You may be ovulation testing at the wrong time of your cycle.
+For women who have irregular periods, knowing when to carry out an ovulation test can be very difficult.

-• You may not have used the test correctly.
-Make sure that you read the instructions before starting the test and use a timer.
+- You may not have used the ovulation test strip correctly.
+Make sure that you read the instructions before starting the ovulation test and always use a timer.